davidBelanger/TextLDS/README.md

 # TextLDS
-Code for ICML 2015 "A Linear Dynamical System Model For Text," David Belanger and Sham Kakade
+Code for David Belanger and Sham Kakade "A Linear Dynamical System Model For Text."
+ICML 2015.